 Numerology is a powerful tool that can add depth and meaning to your tarot readings.
 The study of numbers and their mystical properties is believed to have originated with the ancient Greeks, but it is also a central part of many other cultures and belief systems.
 The basic principles of numerology state that each number has its own energetic vibration and meaning, and this can be applied to the cards of the tarot.

 Here are some ways that you can use numerology to interpret the symbolism in tarot cards:

 – Card Meanings: In addition to the traditional meanings of the cards, you can also consider the numerological significance of the numbers in the card.
 For example, the Nine of Cups is associated with wish fulfillment and happiness, which is emphasized by the number nine being associated with spiritual completion and humanitarianism.

 – Life Path: Another way to use numerology in tarot readings is to calculate the querent’s life path number and compare it to the numerological symbolism in the cards.
 This can give insight into the querent’s personal journey and the lessons they are meant to learn.
-For example, if the querent’s life path number is six, which is associated with balance and harmony, they may find that they have a strong connection to cards like the Justice or Temperance.
+For example, if the querent’s life path number is six, which is associated with balance and harmony, they may find that they have a strong connection to

 – Personal Year: Similar to the life path number, you can also calculate the querent’s personal year number to gain insight into the energies surrounding them during a particular time period.
 For example, if the querent is in a personal year of four, which is associated with stability and laying foundations, they may find that the symbolism of the Four of Pentacles or the Emperor resonates with them.